kerimoyle/cellml-specification/reference/informative/informC06_interpretation_of_initial_values.rst

     - A :code:`variable` which is not a state variable, and whose value changes during the simulation does not require initialisation; simply include it in a :code:`math` block so it can be evaluated.

+    The following example shows a model for counting games like hide and seek, where the first section shows an older format and the second section shows the best practice for CellML 2.0 models.

     .. code-block:: xml